 “One day I was cutting the lawns and I realized that I didn’t want to do this for the rest of my life, work this hard for the rest of my life,” said Vega, who pointed to another pivotal moment in his eighth-grade year – the first time he created a video for a class.
 “I was able to help my group bring to life something that you couldn’t see.
 Filmmaking was a part of me.
 So, I told myself I was going to express myself with filmmaking, no matter what.”

 Vega was supported in his efforts to make connections between what he loved – filmmaking – and his high school experiences because his school district, Kenowa Hills Public Schools in Grand Rapids, Michigan, practices a form of personalized learning that they call personal mastery.
-Students demonstrate mastery in a variety of ways, rather than just taking a test or writing a paper, and are provided opportunities to know themselves deeply as learners through collaboration, reflection and a focus on relationship-building with their educators and peers.
+Students show what they’ve learned in a variety of ways, rather than just taking a test or writing a paper, and are provided opportunities to know themselves deeply as learners through collaboration, reflection and a focus on relationship-building with their educators and peers.
 This type of deeply collaborative learning not only encourages students to make meaningful connections between what they’re learning and what they’re passionate about, but also gives them ample practice in critically thinking about and applying their learning in partnership with their teachers.

 And Vega’s relationships extended all the way to the school board.